bioglaze/aether3d/README.md

 ## Windows

-  - Open the project in Engine\VisualStudio_GL45 in VS2015 and build it.
+  - Open the project in Engine\VisualStudio_* in VS2015 and build it.
 For MinGW you can use Engine/Makefile.
   - Build and run Samples\01_OpenWindow.

 ## OS X / GNU/Linux